Porinju Mariam Jose: Cast

+Soundtrack

+The soundtrack was composed by Jakes Bejoy, with one song composed by Angamaly Francis.

 Production

 Abhilash N. Chandran has penned the story and screenplay.
 Manju Warrier has been initially approached to do the role of Mariyam, but she backed out due to date issues.
-The role went to Nyla Usha which became a break for her and career best.
-Later due to schedule conflicts, Biju Menon was replaced by Joju George while Chemban Vinod Jose was earlier confirmed.
+The role went to Nyla Usha which became a break for her and her career best.
+Later, due to schedule conflicts, Biju Menon was replaced by Joju George while Chemban Vinod Jose was earlier confirmed.

 Release

-The film was released in India and Gulf Cooperation Council territories on 23 August 2019.
+The film was released in India and the Gulf Cooperation Council territories on 23 August 2019.

 Box office

 The film grossed $309,267 from 39 screens in the opening weekend (23 – 25 August) in the United Arab Emirates and $541,287 in three weeks.
-It earned $8,133 (₹5.77 lakh) from 7 screens in the opening weekend (20 – 22 September) in the United States.
-It was the 5th film of 2019 after Lucifer, Kumbalangi Nights, Uyare and Virus to successfully complete 100 days in theaters.
+It earned $8,133 (₹5.77 lakh) from seven screens in the opening weekend (20 – 22 September) in the United States.
+It was the fifth film of 2019 after Lucifer, Kumbalangi Nights, Uyare and Virus to successfully complete 100 days in theaters.